hubert3/iSniff-GPS/README.md

 1. Install Scapy
 2. Import data from a wifi pcap capture by running `./run.sh -r <chan11.pcap>`
-3. For live sniffing, bring up a wifi interface in monitor mode (usually mon0) so that airodump-ng from (part of aircrack-ng) shows traffic.
+3. For live capture, bring up a wifi interface in monitor mode (usually mon0) so that airodump-ng shows traffic.
 4. Start live sniffing with `./run.sh -i mon0`.

 To solicit ARPs from iOS devices, set up an access point with DHCP disabled (e.g. using airbase-ng) and configure your sniffing interface to the same channel.